This tutorial will show you how to type or enter the Apple logo on your Mac, iPhone, iPad, Apple TV, Windows PC, and any

 5) Copy the Apple logo symbol from this post on your iOS device.
 Tap and hold next to Phrase, then select Paste from the bubble menu to insert the symbol.

-7) Tap next to Shortcut and enter a custom snippet to be replaced with the Apple logo.
-I use “appl,” but you may choose another snippet (to avoid triggering the replacement by accident, use a unique letter combination which isn’t a part of any common word or phrase).
+6) Tap next to Shortcut and enter a custom snippet to be replaced with the Apple logo.
+I use “appl,” but you may choose another snippet (to avoid triggering the replacement by accident, use a unique letter combination that isn’t a part of any common word or phrase).

 7) Tap Save in the top-right corner to finish making changes.

 Your shortcut will automatically expand into the Apple logo symbol as you type.

 And if you pair a Bluetooth keyboard with your iPhone and iPad, you can enter the Apple logo symbol by pressing the same Option + Shift + K keystroke as on your Mac.

 There’s currently no way to type the Apple logo with your Apple Watch.

 Dictation and Scribble, the two primary input methods in watchOS, won’t let you enter the Apple symbol using your voice like you can with punctuation and formatting.

 Thankfully, the logo does show as visible on the watch in apps like Messages and Reminders because it’s included in the default fonts of the watchOS operating system.

 To type the Apple logo on your Apple TV, you will first have to connect a Bluetooth keyboard to it:

-1) Go to Settings → Remotes and Devices → Bluetooth on your fourth-generation Apple TV or Apple TV 4K.
-For earlier models, venture into Settings → General → Bluetooth.
+1) Go to Settings > Remotes and Devices > Bluetooth on your fourth-generation Apple TV, Apple TV 4K, or later.
+For earlier models, go to Settings > General > Bluetooth.